 Submit a resume (not exceeding 4 pages) indicating your education, employment, artistic accomplishments, exhibitions, commissions, publications, honors, performances, etc. and other relevant biographical information.
 List awards, grants, and fellowships received, including the date received and the monetary value, if applicable.

-Submit an artist statement with the application in a separate file, not exceeding one single-sided page; typed in 10, 11 or 12 pt.
-Arial or Times Roman type with your name, discipline and project title across the top.
+Submit an artist statement with the application in a separate file, not exceeding one single-sided page; with your name at the top.

 - Save your resume and artist statement with your last name first, first name initial, underscore, and the word resume and statement--ex.
 DoeJ_resume and DoeJ_statement as a pdf doc

 TIPS ON CREATING YOUR RESUME AND ARTIST STATEMENT

 The resume and artist statement work together to communicate who an artist is through his or her work, philosophy, and experience.
 The resume especially will have some different nuances to it, depending on what artistic realm you're working in.

 Artist resume.
 In your resume, you'll want to include the following:

 - Birthplace and date (this is optional, though)

 - Awarded fellowships and grants